John Crosby (businessman)

-John Crosby AM is an Australian farmer and chairman of Free Eyre Ltd and its subsidiary, Peninsula Ports Pty Ltd. The company intends to build Port Spencer for the export of grain on a site adjacent to Lipson Cove on Eyre Peninsula in South Australia.
+John Crosby, AM is an Australian agribusinessman.

 Career

-Crosby graduated from the University of Adelaide in the class of 1969–70.
+Crosby graduated from the University of Adelaide (Roseworthy agriculture) in the class of 1969–70.
 He held senior positions with the National Farmers Federation and Agribusiness Association of Australia.
 During his time at the National Farmers Federation, Crosby worked on the floating of Elders Limited, which was previously an asset of Fosters.
+Following a period on the Board of Elders Crosby took a position as general manager at Elders looking after export hay, feedlots and new investments.
 Crosby is a former General Manager of the Dairy Authority of South Australia Chair of the Agribusiness Advisory Board at the University of Adelaide.
-Crosby has farmed cattle at Lucindale in South Australia and has exported beef to Vietnam.
+Crosby has farmed cattle and grain at Lucindale in South Australia and has exported beef to Vietnam.